Think-Round-Inc/ThinkLife/SECURITY.md

 # Security Policy

-ThinkxLife is committed to the security and privacy of its users.
-This document describes our process for reporting and handling vulnerabilities in the ThinkxLife codebase.
+ThinkLife is committed to the security and privacy of its users.
+This document describes our process for reporting and handling vulnerabilities in the ThinkLife codebase.

 ---